david-kocharyan/yophonepy/README.md

 * Install the Library: Install yophonepy using pip.
 * Write Your Bot: Use the YoPhoneBot class and its methods to interact with the API.

-## Documentation

-(You would ideally link to more comprehensive documentation here if you create it, for example, using Sphinx or a similar tool.)

-## Contributing

-(Add guidelines for contributing to your library, such as bug reports, feature requests, and pull requests.)

 ## License

 This project is licensed under the MIT License.

-## Support

-(Add information on how users can get support, such as an issue tracker or a community forum.)